modflowpy/xattree/docs/md/quickstart.md

 Plumbing nested objects with shared dimensions is like herding cats: give them a good tree and they'll sort themselves out.

-**Note**: don't use the function form &mdash; just decorate your classes &mdash; unless you have good reason, like a joke to make.
+**Note**: don't use the function form, just decorate your classes &mdash; unless you have good reason, like a joke to make.